White Wood Aster

 The flowers of white wood aster have white petals surrounding yellow to brownish-red centers, and produce seeds that are readily eaten by birds during the wintertime.
 This aster also serves as a butterfly nectar plant and host plant for the checkerspot and pearl crescent butterflies, making it an excellent choice for anyone interested in gardening for nature.

-Plant white wood aster in a location with partial to full shade and average, moist, well-draining soil.
+Plant white wood aster in a location with part to full shade and average, moist, well-draining soil.
 It will tolerate dry and clay soils and can even thrive in the dry shade underneath a tall tree canopy.
 Powdery mildew may be an occasional problem, along with aster wilt - ensure the plant has good air circulation, and do not plant in poorly draining soil.
 White wood aster is generally left alone by deer and rabbits (sadly, no plant is truly 100% deer resistant).

 ‘Eastern Star’ (Eurybia divaricata ‘Eastern Star’) is a more compact cultivar of white wood aster.
 It stays under 2 feet tall, and has prolific blooms.
 White wood aster was previously called Aster divaricatus, and has been reclassified as Eurybia divaricata, due to genetic research.